 Address: 13 Broad St, Nantucket, MA 02554, United States

 The Nantucket Whaling Museum is located in downtown Nantucket, and it’s a great place to learn about the island’s rich whaling history.
 The museum is managed by the Nantucket Historical Association, which oversees many of Nantucket’s historical landmarks.

 The island’s history of whaling is a long and storied one.
-The whaling industry reached its peak in 1846 when Nantucket accounted for more than half of the world’s whale oil production.
-In 1851, Herman Melville published his classic novel, Moby Dick, with the island and its whaling history forming the backbone of his story.
+The whaling industry peaked in 1846 when Nantucket accounted for more than half of the world’s whale oil production.
+In 1851, Herman Melville published his classic novel Moby Dick, with the island and its whaling history forming the backbone of his story.

 Today, the island is home to the Nantucket Whaling Museum.
 The museum is located in downtown Nantucket and has many exhibits on whaling, including a 46-foot sperm whale skeleton.
-The whaling museum is also home to a massive Fresnel lens and a restored 1847 candle factory.
+The whaling museum also has a massive Fresnel lens and a restored 1847 candle factory.
 The Nantucket Whaling Museum also has a rooftop deck with a great view of Nantucket Harbor.

 3) Rent Bikes and Explore the Island

-Biking is a great way to explore Nantucket, as there are over 35 miles of multi-use paths on the island.
+Biking is a great way to explore Nantucket, as the island has over 35 miles of multi-use paths.
 There are several bike rental companies on the island, so you can easily rent a bike for the day.
 The Nantucket Bike Shop in downtown Nantucket is a full-service bike shop that offers a wide range of services, including sales, repairs, and rentals.
-The shop is open every day from 8:30 am to 5:30 pm.
+The shop is open every day from 8:30 a.m.to 5:30 pm.

 See Related: Best Breweries in Massachusetts